mebn/the_binding_of_isaac_clone/README.md

 ### Documenting your code

 #### Exercise 6.XX
-Using JavaDoc, write the class documentation for RandomTester class.
-First, briefly review the **Format of a Doc Comment** and **Example of Doc Comments** sections from the [official documentation](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html) on JavaDoc from Oracle.
-Then within the RandomTester class, you must attempt to include the minimum JavaDoc requirements listed here:
+Using Javadoc, write the class documentation for __all__  of your classes.
+First, briefly review the **Format of a Doc Comment** and **Example of Doc Comments** sections from the [official documentation](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html) on Javadoc from Oracle and read 5.10 (6.11) in the book.
+Then go through your classes and add Javadoc according to the requirements below.

-The documentation of a class should at least include:
+**The documentation of a class should at least include:**
-* the class name
 * a comment describing the overall purpose and characteristics of the class
-* a version number
+* a version number (use `@version`)
-* the author’s name (or authors’ names)
+* the author’s name (or authors’ names) (use `@author`)
-* documentation for each constructor and each method
+* documentation for each `public` constructor and method.
+Methods/constructors with other visibility (`protected`, `private`, `package private`) are in general only Javadoced if they are complex and require an explanation, or part of some larger machinery that is not obvious.

-The documentation for each constructor and method should include:
+**The documentation for each constructor and method should include:**
-* the name of the method
-* the return type
-* the parameter names and types
 * a description of the purpose and function of the method
-* a description of each parameter
+* name and description of each parameter (use `@param`)
-* a description of the value returned
+* a description of the value returned (use `@return`).
+Note that this is not applicable to constructors and `void` methods.
+* getters and setters are in general trivial, but the field they correspond to may not be. it is reasonable to describe the purpose of the field, rather than what the method does (because it should in most cases be magnificently obvious).

 Good Javadoc will become a **minimum requirement** in documentation of future assignments where you have created your own class, so absolute care must be